Disease transmission and wild meat food chain: From forest to fork in Cameroon

 Wild meat plays a crucial role in food security and livelihoods across Central Africa, but its handling and trade also pose potential risks for zoonotic disease transmission (when diseases spread between animals and humans).
 Promoting safer practices along the wild meat supply chain, from hunting to preparation and sale, is essential to protecting both public health and biodiversity.

-This project seeks to understand how zoonotic disease risks are perceived and mitigated among communities involved in wild meat hunting, preparation, and trade.
-The final goal of this project is to inform strategies that reduce health risks while supporting sustainable wild meat practices.
+This project sought to understand how zoonotic disease risks were perceived and mitigated among communities involved in wild meat hunting, preparation, and trade.
+The final goal of this project was to inform strategies that reduce health risks while supporting sustainable wild meat practices.

 Duration